Hridoy-Ahmed333/E-commerce-WebApp/readme.txt

 ///////////////////////////////
 To Run The Code:
 Open a terminal and run "npm i"
-To run "server", run "npm run server"
-Open 2nd terminal (Do not close the first terminal)
+To run "JSON server" for using local json, run "npm run server" Open 2nd terminal (Do not close the first terminal)
 To Run the "React Application" Run "npm run dev".
 Go to this link "http://localhost:5173/"